Black Jack (manga): Supporting characters

-Pinoko's twin sister's name is never revealed in the manga.
+The twin sister of Pinoko, whose name is only revealed in the OVA.
 She does not like the fact that her teratoid cystoma is actually her twin sister.
 She would always look away and say that that thing is not her sister.
 Her face and background is never revealed until Volume 17 Chapter 10: "A Visiting Memory".
 Her second appearance is in Volume 9 Chapter 2: "Pinoko Lives" where she donates some of her blood to Pinoko.
 She expresses hope that this would be the last time she would have to be involved with her, as she is engaged to be married.
 Her third appearance is in Volume 17 Chapter 10: "A Visiting Memory" where her face and background are finally revealed.
 Dr. Crab tells Black Jack that she is actually the daughter of an important Buddhist line.
 She was constrained by pedigree and form.
 The family is always churning in drama, and she ended up deeply depressed.
 Then she tries to commit suicide by jumping from the third floor of her house.
 She survived and, with a huge amount of cash and amnesia, ended up at Black Jack's house.
 Pinoko and her had a sisterly bond despite neither knowing the identity of the other.
 When she saw Dr. Crab, her memories returned and she quickly departed, having remembered the nature of her relationship to Pinoko.
 Pinoko did not know who she really was; Black Jack did.